enkidevs/curriculum/javascript/react/common-mistakes-in-react/dependency-array-for-useeffect.md

 ---
 ## Content

 One important feature of the `useEffect()` hook is represented by its dependency array.
-When included, the dependency array can result in a performance increase due to reducing the number of re-renders.
+When included, the `useEffect` hook only runs when one or more of its dependencies change, which can result in a performance increase by reducing the number of re-renders.
 Let's take a look at an example:

 ```js
 function App() {